|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Prior to the Japanese attack, U.S. Marines reinforced the ridge line and registered artillery on likely approaches.
 The ridge was defended by several units, including the 1st Raider Battalion and 1st Parachute Battalions under U.S. Marine Corps Lieutenant Colonel Merritt A. Edson.

 On September 12, 1942 the Japanese began to probe the Marine positions.
 During the night of September 13, 1942 the attack began and they managed to occupy Hill 80 (Hill 1) and reached positions on Hill 123 (Hill 2).
 The battle continued until the September 14, 1942.
 The Marine line held, with heavy casualties on both sides.

 Battle for Henderson Field

 On October 24, 1942 at 2:00pm Maruyama's left and right wing units began to deploy for their attacks.
 Maruyama's troops had very little artillery or mortar support for their assault, as they were forced to abandon most of their artillery during the jungle treck.
 Between 16:00 and 21:00, heavy rain fell, delaying the Japanese approach and causing "chaos" in the Japanese formations, already exhausted from the long march through the jungle.
 Shoji's right wing force accidentally turned parallel to the Marine lines, and all but one battalion failed to make contact with the Marine defenses.
 Shoji's 1st Battalion, 230th Infantry Regiment "stumbled" into Puller's lines about 22:00 and were driven off by Puller's men.
 For unknown reasons, Maruyama's staff then reported to Hyakutake that Shoji's men had overrun Henderson Field.
 Hyakutake's staff relayed the message to headquarters "A little before 23:00 the Right Wing captured the airfield", this was false.

 On October 25, 1942 around 12:50am, the left wing under the command of General Yumio Nasu began to reach the Marine line.
 At 12:30 the 3rd Battalion, 11th Company (Nasu) under the command of Captain Jiro Katsumata found and attacked Company A of Puller's battalion but was impeded by barbed wire in front of the line and faced withering machine gun, mortar, and artillery fire.
-By 1:00am Marine fire killed most of the company.
+By 1:00am Marine gunfire had killed most of the company.